What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Guatemala & México

-• Brazil, Bolivia & Peru
+• Brazil, Bolivia & Argentina

-Honorary mentions: USA (don't knock it until you've tried it), Western Europe (Italy/Spain) and Japan.
+* Honorary mentions: USA (don't knock it until you've tried it), Western Europe (Italy/Spain) and Japan.

-Fishing boat, beach, ThailandFeel free to contribute - add a recommendation to any list.
+Feel free to contribute - add a recommendation to any list.
 Just a quick e-mail and your reasons is all that is needed.
 Also point out if you think anywhere is incorrect or over-rated.

-- If you need any more inspiration or more in-depth info on any place mentioned here, a planning guide or guidebook is the next best step.
+If you need any more inspiration or more in-depth info on any place mentioned here, a planning guide or guidebook is the next best step.
 For a full recommended list click here.

 However, they can seem well travelled...

-• Leave the SE Asian mainland crowds behind and check out the amazing Philippines
+• Leave the SE Asian mainland crowds behind and check out the amazing Philippines and South West China

-• Ethiopia, Uganda & forgotten Kenya including Lamu Island
+• Ethiopia, Uganda, & forgotten Kenya including Lamu Island

 Not really that dangerous, but a bad rap with the west or infant tourism keeps many travellers away...